Savannah Chrisley, Todd Chrisley’s Daughter: 5 Fast Facts You Need to Know

 In the spin-off, the duo packed their bags, and left their fellow reality TV family at home, mother Julie, little brother Grayson, Nanny Faye, Todd’s eldest daughter from his previous marriage, Lyndsie, and niece, Coco.
 But the entire clan will be back on TV soon.
 USA recently renewed Chrisley Knows Best for seventh season, and whether or not this spin-off will make it to a second season is unknown.
 While Radar Online reports the brother and sister hate each other in real life, Savannah told Page Six, “I wanted to kill Chase a week into it because he just… he is the worst roommate you could imagine.”
 Perhaps, the massive Los Angeles dream pad wasn’t quite big enough for the two of them, or it’s a media ploy to drum up publicity.

-Regardless, Savannah, a former pageant queen, who’s been dating hockey player Nic Kerdiles for over a year, is looking forward to creating distance between and her and the overbearing patriarch of the family.
+Regardless, Savannah, a former pageant queen, who’s now engaged to hockey player Nic Kerdiles, is looking forward to creating distance between and her and the overbearing patriarch of the family.
 Plus, relocation to LA will bring her closer to her boyfriend, who lives in San Diego, California.

 1. Savannah Met Boyfriend Nic By Sliding into His DMs